JuliaTrustworthyAI/.github/profile/README.md

 Taija stands for **T**rustworthy **A**rtificial **I**ntelligence in **J**uli**a**.
 When thinking about a logo that embodies trustworthiness, we quickly landed on 🐶.

-## News

-- **2024-04-09**: Taija is taking part in Google Summer of Code for the first time!
-We are excited to mentor students on various projects related to Trustworthy AI in Julia.
-Find the list of projects [here](https://julialang.org/jsoc/gsoc/taija/).

 ## Contribute

 We welcome contributions of any kind.
 If you want to get involved or use our software for or project, please feel free to reach out.
 If you have questions, comments or issues related to specific packages, please feel free to open issues or discussions on the respective repository.